PierreGAMEN/TicTacToeProject/README.md

 - **Turn Switching**: The game alternates between the two players' turns until the game is won or drawn.

 ## How to Play
-1. Clone this repository to your local machine using ``.
+1. Clone this repository to your local machine using `git clone git@github.com:PierreGAMEN/TicTacToeProject.git`.
 2. Navigate to the project directory: ``.
 3. Run the game by executing `` in your terminal.
 4. Follow the on-screen instructions to play the game.
 5. Enjoy playing Tic Tac Toe against a friend!

 ## Here a small preview